jaegertracing/documentation/content/docs/next-release/operator.md

 The collector can be configured to autoscale on demand, as described in the "Production strategy" section.

-The ingester can also be configured to autoscale on demand.
-By default, when no value for `.Spec.Ingester.Replicas` is provided, the Jaeger Operator will create a Horizontal Pod Autoscaler (HPA) configuration for the ingester.
-We recommend setting an explicit value for `.Spec.Ingester.MaxReplicas`, along with a reasonable value for the resources that the ingester's pod is expected to consume.
+**jaeger-ingester** can also be configured to autoscale on demand.
+By default, when no value for `.Spec.Ingester.Replicas` is provided, the Jaeger Operator will create a Horizontal Pod Autoscaler (HPA) configuration for **jaeger-ingester**.
+We recommend setting an explicit value for `.Spec.Ingester.MaxReplicas`, along with a reasonable value for the resources that **jaeger-ingester**'s pod is expected to consume.
 When no `.Spec.Ingester.MaxReplicas` is set, the operator will set `100` as its value.
 Read more about HPA on [Kubernetes' website](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 The feature can be explicitly disabled by setting `.Spec.Ingester.Autoscale` to `false`.
-Here's an example, setting the ingester's limits as well as the maximum number of replicas:
+Here's an example, setting **jaeger-ingester**'s limits as well as the maximum number of replicas:

 ```yaml
 apiVersion: jaegertracing.io/v1